JeffreyHelder/JeffreyHelder/README.md

 -React
 -Typescript
 -Javascript
--UX design and strategy
+-UI design and development
--UI and web design
+-UX strategy and Web design

-To summarize, I make a bunch of flow charts, design files, and frontend + styling code.
+To summarize, I make responsive, reusable React components, and flow charts, design files, and prototypes.
 ___
 #### On my spare time I,
 -do a lot of courses, tutorials, and self teaching